Looking at the plane seats down the aisle

 The best seat for a larger person

-Larger passengers will find an aisle seat to be the most comfortable.
+Larger passengers are likely to find the aisle seat to be the most comfortable.
 For starters, they have just one passenger seated next to them should the middle seat be taken.
 Secondly, on some planes, it’s possible to raise the aisle armrest to make more room.

-Larger passengers will also find that some airlines are better than others for ensuring they receive enough space to sit comfortably.
+Some airlines are better than others for ensuring bigger passengers receive enough space to sit comfortably.
 For instance, Air Canada permits larger passengers to request an extra seat free of charge for travel within Canada.
-Delta Air Lines prioritizes seating larger passengers next to empty seats, when available.
-JetBlue offers all passengers its Even More Space seats with 38-inch pitch starting as low as $10 (depending on the route).
+Delta Air Lines prioritizes seating larger passengers next to empty seats when available.
+JetBlue offers all passengers its Even More Space seats with 38-inch pitch starting as low as $10 extra (depending on the route).
 And most airlines let a single passenger purchase two adjacent seats.

 empty row of seats on a plane.